 Alexandra Recreation Ground (Bromley)

-Alexandra Recreation Ground was laid out by the local council in the late 1880s and opened in c.1891.
+Alexandra Recreation Ground was laid out by the local council in the late 1880s and opened in September 1891.
 It is named after Alexandra, wife of the future King Edward VII, who is also commemorated in Alexandra Road that borders the park in the south-east.
-The original area of the park was what is now north of Maitland Road, the southern part added in the early C20th.
-A pond in the south-east corner of the original park pre-dated the park but was eventually filled in, becoming the site of a bandstand.
+The original area of the park was what is now north of Maitland Road, the southern part facing Lennard Road was added in 1897.
+A pond in the south-east corner of the original park pre-dated the recreation ground but was eventually filled in, becoming the site of a bandstand, itself no longer in place.
 The park was a popular venue for cricket, with Penge Cricket Club playing here.

 - Site location: